aman99x/weather_app/README.md

 Node.js, MongoDB, OpenWeatherMap API key

 # Installation
-## Clone the repository.
+ Clone the repository.

-## Install dependencies using npm install.
+ Install dependencies using npm install.

-## Set up MongoDB and obtain an OpenWeatherMap API key.
+ Set up MongoDB and obtain an OpenWeatherMap API key

-## Create a .env file in the root directory and add your MongoDB connection string and OpenWeatherMap API key.
+ Create a .env file in the root directory and add your MongoDB connection string and OpenWeatherMap API key.

 ## Run the application using npm start.